ayanna92/ayannacolden-programmeerproject/README.md

   * New message page, where you see a list of followed users and can start a conversation with them

 * what external components (APIs) you probably need to make certain features possible
-  * Firebase for user login functionality
+  * Firebase for user login and message/image storage functionality
   * User Image uploading from device and saving image in application
   * User interaction should be possible (they need to be able to speak to one another in app)